waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **DOOR**: Traversable, acts as a warp tile.
 (Verified)
 - **FLOOR**: Traversable.
 (Verified)
 - **HEADBUTT_TREE**: Impassable.
 (Verified by observation)
 - **LADDER**: Traversable warp.
 Must be activated by moving *onto* the tile from an adjacent tile.
 Standing on the ladder and pressing A or a direction does nothing.
-(Verified by accidentally warping from 2F to 1F)
+(Verified)
 - **LEDGE_HOP_DOWN/LEFT/RIGHT**: One-way traversal.
 - **LONG_GRASS**: Traversable, contains wild Pokémon.
 (Verified by encounters on Route 30)
 - **MART_SHELF**: Impassable.
 (Verified by pathfinder consistently treating it as a wall)
 - **PC**: Impassable.
 Interacting from an adjacent tile can trigger events.
+(Verified)
+- **PILLAR**: Conditionally passable.
+Becomes impassable after a short time.
+Interaction with a specific Sage at (12, 3) makes it passable.
 (Verified)
 - **RADIO**: Impassable.
 (Verified by attempting to walk on it)
 - **STAIRCASE**: Traversable, acts as a warp tile.
 (Verified)
 - **TALL_GRASS**: Traversable, contains wild Pokémon.
 (Verified)